trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ToDo: Enable ThyraEpetra and show how it enables other SE packages and at the end, enables the Thyra packge (just for show).

+.. _Explicit enable of an optional package dependency:

+**Explicit enable of an optional package dependency**

+ToDo: Set Trilinos_ENABLE_EpetraExt=ON and EpetraExt_ENABLE_Triutils=ON and
+shows how it enables Trilinos_ENABLE_Triutils=ON even through ST code is not enabled.

 .. _Explicit disable of an optional package dependency:

 **Explicit disable of an optional package dependency**

-ToDo: Fill in!
+ToDo: Set Trilinos_ENABLE_EpetraExt=ON, Trilinos_ENABLE_Triutils=ON, and
+EpetraExt_ENABLE_Triutils=OFF.
+Discuss how EpetraExt's and ThyraEpetraExt's CMakeLists.txt files might turn off some features if they detects that EpetraExt/Triutils support is turned off.

+.. _Explicit enable of an optional TPL dependency:

+**Explicit enable of an optional TPL dependency**

+ToDo: The current ReducedMockTrilinos is not set up to give a good example of this.
+We should add an optional Boost dependency to say, Epetra.
+Then we could show the enable of Teuchos and Epetra and Epetra_ENABLE_Boost=ON.
+That would enable Boost and enable support for Boost in Epetra but would not provide support for Boost in Teuchos.

+.. _Explicit disable of an optional TPL dependency:

+**Explicit disable of an optional TPL dependency**

+ToDo: The current ReducedMockTrilinos is not set up to give a good example of this.
+We should add an optional Boost dependency to say, Epetra.
+Then we could show the enable of Teuchos and Epetra and TPL_ENABLE_Boost=ON but set Epetra_ENABLE_Boost=OFF.
+That would provide support for Boost in Teuchos but not in Epetra.

-.. _Explicit enable of a package and downstream/forward packages and tests:
+.. _Explicit enable of a package and downstream packages and tests:

-**Explicit enable of a package and downstream/forward packages and tests**
+**Explicit enable of a package and downstream packages and tests**

-ToDo: Fill in!
+ToDo: Set Trilinos_ENABLE_RTOp=ON,
+Trilinos_ENABLE_ALL_FORWARD_DEP_PACKAGES=ON, and Trilinos_ENABLE_TESTS=ON and
+show what packages and tests/examples get enabled.
+This is the use case for the checkin-test.py script for PT enabled code.

 .. _Enable all packages: